Rod Lauren

 Roger Lawrence "Rod" Strunk (March 26, 1939 – July 11, 2007), professionally known as Rod Lauren, was an American actor and singer.

 Actor and singer

 As an actor, he worked mostly in television, appearing in single episodes of Alfred Hitchcock Presents, Combat! and Gomer Pyle, U.S.M.C. amongst others during the 1960s.
-Lauren's most notable film is The Crawling Hand (1963) which achieved latter-day notoriety when it was featured on Mystery Science Theater 3000.
+Lauren's most notable films are The Gun Hawk (1963) and The Crawling Hand (1963) which achieved latter-day notoriety when it was featured on Mystery Science Theater 3000.

-As a singer, Lauren is a one-hit wonder who hit #31 on the Billboard Hot 100 chart with the song "If I Had a Girl" in 1960 and performed twice on The Ed Sullivan Show that year.
+As a singer, Lauren hit #31 on the Billboard Hot 100 chart with the song "If I Had a Girl" in 1960 and performed twice on The Ed Sullivan Show that year.

 Personal life

 From 1979 to 2001, Lauren, who had since reverted to the use of his birth name, Roger Lawrence Strunk, was married to Nida Blanca, a leading Filipino film actress whom Lauren met during the filming of Once Before I Die.
 After Blanca's body was discovered on November 7, 2001 in the parking lot inside a San Juan City parking garage (she had been stabbed to death), Lauren soon emerged as a suspect behind the killing.

 He moved back to the United States and was able to successfully fight extradition to the Philippines to face trial for the murder.
 Other suspects were later charged.